This Spanish pasta recipe is a delightful combination of hearty tomato sauce with Spanish chorizo, a spicy pork sausage

 Italians are known to eat a lot of pasta, but the Spanish eat their fair share as well.
 They may not be world renowned for their pasta dishes, but macaroni, rigatoni, penne, and spaghetti are often enjoyed in Spanish homes with a typically Spanish twist to the sauce.

-As in Italy, pasta is often considered a first course in Spain rather than the main course.
+As in Italy, pasta is often considered the first course in Spain rather than the main course.
 However, this recipe will serve 4 adults as a main course because of the meat.

 - 1 medium-size onion (yellow)